Terry-Weymouth/PyGameWorldDaveMiller/Readme.md

 are of equal and fixed length.
 David's code allows for verying length genes.

-Also, in this early implementation, I am not simulating sexual reproduction in any way.
-Reproducion just copies the genes of the serviving "bugs".
-Single bit mutations (usually at a small probability) are supported.
-See David's video on You Tube.

-https://www.youtube.com/watch?v=N3tRFayqVtk
+See David's video on You Tube. https://www.youtube.com/watch?v=N3tRFayqVtk

 Note: I am using this exercise as a means to practice test-driven